pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 	-  If lieutenant i receives a messages $(v : 0)$ from the commander and has not received yet any order then: $Vi = {v}$ and sends $v : 0 : i$ to every lieutenant;
 	- If lieutenant i receives a messages $v : 0 : j1 : ... : jk$ and $v$ is not in $Vi$ then: adds $v$ to $Vi$ and if $k < f$ sends $v : 0 : j1 : ... : jk$ to every lieutenant other than $j1 : ... : jk$
 - For each i : when lieutenant i receives no more messages, he obeys the order choice($Vi$);
 ---
+# DLT & Blockchain

+**Ledger**: list of transactions;

+**Distributed ledger**: database of transactions replicated all over other systems;

+**Blockchain**: Blockchain is a distributed ledger system that employs **consensus mechanisms** like PoW (**Proof of Work**) to ensure trust and security without central authority.
+The distinction between **public**, **private**, **permissioned**, and **permissionless** blockchains lies in their accessibility and control mechanisms.
+Public allows everyone to see transactions, private let just the allowded users to look at the transactions.
+Permissioned allows only authorized users to modify the chain, while permissionless let everyone modify it.
+PoW, while ensuring **security** and **decentralization**, occasionally results in branching due to simultaneous block generation.
+These branches are resolved through the **longest chain rule**, maintaining the integrity and consistency of the blockchain.
+Basically the rules establishes that the blockchain of the user which holds the longest chain of blocks after a certain amount of time will be taken as the valid one, while the other are discarded.
+It’s impossible for an **attacker** to change a transaction in a specific block in the blockchain, cause an attacker should be quicker than the rest of the whole network, and in that case he should be able to re-mine n + 1 blocks (all blocks next to the specific block ) quicker than the rest of the network.

+---
+# Publish/Subscribe Systems

+The publish and subscribe systems are composed by:
+- **Publisher(s)**: who produce data in form of events;
+- **Subscriber(s)**: declare interest in published data with subscriptions;
+- **Subscription(s)**: filter on the set of published events;
+- **Event Notification Service**: notifies to each subscriber(s) every published event;
+There exists various type of Pub/Sub systems, like:
+- **Topic based:** each event is tagged with a topic, and subscription are a selection of topics;
+- **Hierarchy based:** topics are organized in a hierarchical structure and when a user is subscribed to a topic, he receives also the notification of all the sub-topics;
+- **Content based:** selection on a conjunction of constraints expressed on attributes.

+---